Mounicraju/teamcity/README.md

-# 🚀 Configuration as Code Demo
+# Configuration as Code Demo

-A comprehensive demonstration of **Configuration as Code (CaC)** capabilities using GitHub Actions and TeamCity for CI/CD pipelines.
+A comprehensive demonstration of **Configuration as Code (CaC)** capabilities using GitHub Actions for CI/CD pipelines.

-## 📁 Project Structure
+## Project Structure

 ```
 ├── .github/workflows/          # GitHub Actions configurations